fedepaol/hugoblog/content/posts/writing-kubernetes-controllers.md

 The type of the object returned by the rest url is referred to as `kind`.

+In kubernetes there are many kinds, related to different resources you handle when interacting with a Kubernetes cluster, such as pods, services, etc.

 ## All kinds share common traits

 This below is the go struct for a Pod.